An-Naqoura: History

-In 1978 UNIFIL established its headquarters around the former toll station beside Naqoura.
+In 1978 UNIFIL established its headquarters around the former toll station beside An-Naqoura.
 Some of the buildings marked the end of the Lebanese section of the Beirut-Haifa railway which had been closed since Jewish forces blew up the tunnel into Palestine in 1948.

-Following the 1982 invasion Nakoura became part of the Israeli Security Zone.
-In November 1983 Israeli and Lebanese officials began a series of meetings in the UN headquarters in Naqoura to negotiate an Israeli withdrawal.
+Following the 1982 invasion An-Naqoura became part of the Israeli Security Zone.
+In November 1983 Israeli and Lebanese officials began a series of meetings in the UN headquarters in An-Naqoura to negotiate an Israeli withdrawal.

-In the autumn of 1986 Lahad’s South Lebanon Army constructed a small port in Nakoura from which a ferry connected to Jounieh, north of Beirut.
-On 3 September 1991 a Swedish soldier serving with UNIFIL, was killed when he was caught in a shootout between Palestinians and SLA gunmen in Naqoura.
+In the autumn of 1986 Lahad’s South Lebanon Army constructed a small port in An-Naqoura from which a ferry connected to Jounieh, north of Beirut.
+On 3 September 1991 a Swedish soldier serving with UNIFIL, was killed when he was caught in a shootout between Palestinians and SLA gunmen in An-Naqoura.

-Twelve days later, 15 September, another Swedish soldier was killed and five Swedish and French soldiers were wounded when Palestinian gunmen intending to carry out an attack on the Israeli city of Nahariya en route to their target by boat mistakenly landed in Naqoura and confronted UNIFIL troops.
+Twelve days later, 15 September, another Swedish soldier was killed and five Swedish and French soldiers were wounded when Palestinian gunmen intending to carry out an attack on the Israeli city of Nahariya en route to their target by boat mistakenly landed in An-Naqoura and confronted UNIFIL troops.
 One of the gunmen was also killed and another injured.

+During the 2024 Israel-Hezbollah conflict, Lebanese Health Ministry officials reported two deaths from an Israeli airstrike on a car in An-Naqoura.
+UN peacekeepers accused Israel of a "deliberate and direct" attack on their positions in Lebanon, following multiple incursions, including one incident in Ras an-Naqoura where Israeli military vehicles reportedly damaged a fence and concrete structure.
+The IDF acknowledged that Hezbollah rockets had hit UNIFIL’s An-Naqoura headquarters, lightly wounding eight Austrian soldiers.
+The EU condemned the violence, urging protection for UN personnel and the continuation of UNIFIL’s peacekeeping mission.
+During the Lebanon-Israel ceasefire of 2024 ground operations were conducted throughout the village by the IDF.
+It said that it found many ammunition hidden by Hezbollah militants inside and in the vicinity of the village, some missiles and mortars directed at Israeli communities were even found less than 100 meters than the UN base.
+In December 2024 reports claimed that the Israeli army demolished and detonated houses in the village.

+Demographics

+In 2014 Muslims made up 98.98% of registered voters in An-Naqoura.
+88.54% of the voters were Shiite Muslims and 10.43% were Sunni Muslims.